rspamd/rspamd.com/doc/configuration/metrics.md

 }
 ~~~

-Rspamd rules are usually groupped into groups.
-Each symbol can belong to multiple groups.
-For example, `DKIM_ALLOW` symbol belongs to `dkim` group and to `policies` metagroup.
-You can group or not group your own rules.
-To redefine scores of your symbols, you can use `local.d/groups.conf` as following:
+Rspamd rules are typically organized into groups, with each symbol capable of belonging to multiple groups.
+For instance, the `DKIM_ALLOW` symbol is part of both the `dkim` group and the `policies` metagroup.
+You have the flexibility to group or not group your own rules.
+If you wish to adjust the scores of your symbols, you can do so by modifying the `local.d/groups.conf` file as shown below:

 ~~~ucl
 # local.d/groups.conf